-Those events typically identified at the time they occur (i.e., a dropped syringe or vial containing radioactive material) involving the release (spill) of radioactive material requiring a more formal adherence to a step-by-step procedure.
+Minor spills are those events typically identified at the time they occur (e.g., a dropped syringe or vial containing radioactive material) involving the release (spill) of radioactive material requiring a more formal adherence to a step-by-step procedure.
 Such events will usually involve millicurie quantities of material and have a potential for exposures to personnel or the public if not properly controlled and decontaminated.
-The upper limit for defining minor spills should not be more than five times the lowest annual limit on intake (ALI) of the material involved in the spill.
+The upper limit for defining minor spills should not be more than five times the lowest annual limit on intake of the material involved in the spill.
 Such a limit would include the following quantities of radioactive material:

-- 1. Up to 400 millicuries of technetium-99m; - 2.
-Up to 150 microcuries of iodine-131; - 3.
-Up to 100 millicuries of thallium-201; and - 4.
-Up to 10 millicuries of samarium-153.
+- 1. Up to 400 millicuries of technetium-99m;

+- 2. Up to 150 microcuries of iodine-131;

+- 3. Up to 250 millicuries of fluorine-18;

+- 4. Up to 100 millicuries of thallium-201; and

+- 5. Up to 10 millicuries of samarium-153.